-CLK
+The CLK Pin

 The CLK signal controls the timing of the sampling process.
-Drive the clock input with a stable, low jitter clock signal in the range of 15 MHz to 65 MHz.
-The higher the input frequency, the more critical it is to have a low jitter clock.
+Drive the clock input with a stable, low jitter clock signal in the range of 15 MHz to 75 MHz with rise and fall times of 2 ns or less.
 The trace carrying the clock signal should be as short as possible and should not cross any other signal line, analog or digital, not even at 90°.

-The CLK signal also drives an internal state machine.
 If the CLK is interrupted, or its frequency too low, the charge on internal capacitors can dissipate to the point where the accuracy of the output data will degrade.
-This is what limits the lowest sample rate.
+This is what limits the lowest sample.